Employment of Conditionally accredited teachers

 Principles

 - ITE providers and employing schools are encouraged to collaborate to establish a formal process for the identification of and reporting on Conditionally accredited teachers who are employed by a school at any point (including during the final PEX placement).
 A copy of this documentation should be retained by both the ITE provider and the school.
-In the case of a final PEX placement this process would be established after the formal application (approved by NESA) for a waiver of Appendix B of the NESA Professional Experience in Initial Teacher Education Policy, and prior to the commencement of the final PEX placement.
+In the case of a final PEX placement this process would be established after NESA has verified an employment-based final PEX placement (incorporating the TPA) (replacing “Waiver B”) before the start of the placement.

 - Conditionally accredited teachers who undertake periods of teacher employment should share details about their ITE course demands and course assessment obligations, including the Teaching Performance Assessment (TPA), with the principals/schools seeking to employ them, prior to finalising any offer of employment.
 Conditionally accredited teachers must also notify their ITE providers and provider staff when they undertake any Conditionally accredited employment as a teacher and identify any potential impact on meeting their coursework and course assessment obligations.